 What Are Some Important Myth-Conceptions of

-Inflammation and Pain in Chronic Tendonitis?
+Inflammation -Tendinitis in Chronic Pain Relief?

 And Why “Tendinitis” Is Usually The Wrong Word

-We must look at a big blind spot around “tendinitis” existing in health & medicine right now.
+In our search for chronic pain relief, we must look at a big blind spot around “tendinitis” existing in health & medicine right now.
 A blind spot causing large numbers of people to receive partially or totally inappropriate treatment for their problems, such as strength building exercises (very often contra-indicated), anti-inflammatory drugs, and surgery.